tereshchenkotanya/kpi-tech-writer-course/oleksii-kovalenko/README.md

 ## Requirements

 Sufficient conditions for downloading and using Steam:
-- Good Internet connection
+1. Good Internet connection.
-- Downloaded any available browser
+2. Access to any browser.

 ## Step 1: Downloading an app
 To download Steam app follow prompts below.
 1. Go to the [Steam website](https://store.steampowered.com/).

-2. Click on button *Install Steam*.
+2. Click on the button *Install Steam*.

    ![ ](https://i.ibb.co/0Fv3ksk/install-steam.png)

-3. After this, click on button another button *Install Steam*.
+3. Click on another button *Install Steam*.

     ![ ](https://i.ibb.co/MkMd4mJ/steam2.png)

-4. File will appear on your computer.
+4. File appears on your computer.
 Choose needed language at first.

 5. Then select folder when you want to hold all Steam app files.
 For this action you must have at least free **446,5 MB** on your computer.

-6. Press button *Install* and wait for uploading this app.
+6. Click on the button *Install* and wait for uploading this app.

 ## Step 2: Registration in Steam